houdiniproject/noticeme/README.md

 # NOTICEME

-A NOTICE generator for npm packages.
+A NOTICE generator and verifier for npm packages.

-This is modified slightly to better meet the needs of the Houdini Project
+This is modified slightly to better meet the needs of the Houdini Project.

 ## Usage